-This is the “presentation of the wild goose,” in which historically, the groom would gift a wild goose to his mother-in-law to symbolize his commitment to his new wife, showing he would be loyal to her for life just like geese, which mate for life.
+Jeonanyrye is the “presentation of the wild goose."
+Historically, the groom would gift a wild goose to his mother-in-law to symbolize his commitment to his new wife, showing he would be loyal to her for life just like geese, which mate for life.
 In modern times, the groom’s family will gift wooden ducks to the bride's family.

 Historically, a Korean wedding was an arranged marriage in which the bride and groom would see one another for the first time at this point.
 First, the bride and groom, who would each have two attendants to assist in the ceremony, would walk to opposite ends of the wedding table and the attendants would spread out a rug for the bride and a rug for the groom.
 The attendants wash the bride and groom’s hands to symbolize cleansing themselves for the ceremony.
 Facing one another, the bride and groom bow to one another—the bride bowing twice to the groom, the groom bowing once to the bride, the bride bowing two more times, and then the groom bowing once more.
 Then, they kneel down and face one another.

-This is the time when the bride and groom will drink from the same copper cup.
-Either the bride and groom will drink from two separate halves of a gourd connected by a thread, from the same cup, or from a combination of both.
-The halves of the gourd symbolize that the bride and groom are becoming one whole entity.
+Hapgeunrye is the time when the bride and groom will drink from the same copper cup.
+Either the couple will drink from two separate halves of a gourd connected by a thread, from the same cup, or from a combination of both.
+The halves of the gourd symbolize that the pair are becoming one whole entity.
 In one tradition, the first sip from the copper cup represents the couple’s relationship with one another.
 The second sip is taken from the gourd cups, which are switched between the bride and groom after the second sip to represent an interchange.
-Finally, the groom and the bride bow together to show respect—to their parents, their ancestors, and their wedding guests.
+Finally, the couple bow together to show respect—to their parents, their ancestors, and their wedding guests.

-This is one of the most important—and often, most enjoyed by wedding guests—moments of the Korean traditional wedding, emphasizing the importance of family to Koreans.
+Paebaek is one of the most important moments of the Korean traditional wedding, emphasizing the importance of family to Koreans.
 Historically, only the groom’s parents would be with the bride and the groom for the paebaek, but now both sets of parents are invited.
-This was previously only a private ceremony for those family members, but now, many modern couples hold the ceremony during a cocktail reception hour so that all guests can view the paebaek, and the moment can be photographed.
+This was previously only a private ceremony for those family members, but now, many modern couples hold the ceremony during a cocktail reception hour so that all guests can view the paebaek; this means the special moment can also be photographed.
 Both sets of parents sit behind a low table full of food from the original wedding ceremony table.
-Nowadays, families try to incorporate as much food as possible on the table to make it look as lush as possible, but traditionally it was only three platters of food: a tower of chestnuts and dates, flat beef jerky, and a third platter of eight little appetizers called anju.
+Nowadays, families try to incorporate as much food as possible on the table to make it look lush, but it was traditionally only three platters of food: a tower of chestnuts and dates, flat beef jerky, and a third platter of eight little appetizers called anju.